-NIJ expects to make awards under this solicitation as grants.
-However, on a case-by-case basis, NIJ may elect to make an award to non-federal recipients under this solicitation as a cooperative agreement, which provides for OJP to have substantial involvement in carrying out award activities.
-See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.
+NIJ expects to make awards under this funding opportunity as grants.
+See the "Administrative, National Policy, and Other Legal Requirements" section of the Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.